 The initial area you’ll clean while washing a car is the wheels.
 It makes sense to prepare your wheel cleaning supplies first.
 Remember a few of the rules above – never use the same cleaning supplies or materials for washing your wheels and the car.
 To wash wheels, you’ll need the following: a wash bucket, wheel, and tire washing brush or wash mitt, and wheel washing soap.

-Step 4: Prep the Remainder of Supplies
+Step 4: Prep Any Additional Supplies

 Washing the car should be completed after washing wheels.
 But, being proactive by gathering and placing all of your car washing supplies will save you time.
-There are several individual steps to complete including:

 So, we’ve laid out our supplies, outlined a few important rules to remember, now it’s time to wash the car.
 It’s important to remember that we’re talking about exterior detailing here.
 If you want to clean your floor mats, use glass cleaner to do the windows, or complete other interior detailer tasks – that should be done after washing the outside.

 The intent of washing a car in the first place is removing dirt, debris, bird shit, bug guts, and more.
 As such, it’s important that you gather the right car cleaning materials, supplies, and products that are going to allow you to accomplish this objective.

 While we are going to provide a few recommended steps below, let’s be real – you’ve got the freedom to pick and choose what methods or steps works best for you.